 Make It Your Own

-- Looking for gluten-free recipes?
-You can substitute another sturdy grain for the farro, such as quinoa or brown rice.
+- Gluten-free: Substitute another sturdy grain for the farro, such as quinoa or brown rice.

-- Instead of poblano peppers, for a less spicy salad, substitute red or green bell peppers, cut into one inch pieces.
+- Less spicy: Substitute red or green bell peppers for the poblano peppers, cut into one inch pieces.
 You can roast those right with the sweet potatoes and red onions, no need to peel.

 Roast the veggies ahead of time, too.
 They can be stored in the fridge for at least three to four days.